 We conduct action-oriented, mixed methods research on sustainable, gender equitable cities, public spaces, and transport

-Transform transport to mitigate and adapt to climate
+Transform transport and cities to mitigate and adapt to climate

-Create vibrant public spaces for all genders and universal access
+Create vibrant public spaces for gender equitable and universal access

 Who we are

-Sonal is a multi-sectoral professional driven by the goal of catalyzing sustainable, gender equitable transport and cities.
-She has over 18 years experience in sustainable transportation, gender equality and social inclusion, station accessibility planning, neighbourhood and street design, public spaces and land-use transport integration.
+Sonal is a multisectoral, collaborative professional driven by the goal of catalyzing sustainable, gender equitable transport and cities.
+She has over 18 years experience in sustainable transportation, gender equity and social inclusion, station accessibility planning, neighbourhood and street design, public spaces and land-use transport integration.

 Sonal is responsible for introducing gender responsive guidelines in India's URDPFI guidelines - a first for the country.
-She was a key contributor to the urban street design guidelines for the Indian Roads Congress.
-She has advised development banks in incorporating a gender perspective in urban transport projects, and influenced investments of $9 billion, directly impacting 500,000 women and girls.
+She was a key contributor to the urban street design guidelines for the Indian Roads Congress (2016-18).
+She has advised on incorporating a gender perspective in urban transport projects and programs, and influenced investments of $9 billion, directly impacting 500,000 women and girls by 2027.

-Sonal has led projects funded by the ADB, AfD, Bloomberg Philanthropies, GIZ, UN-Habitat, World Bank and worked across 10 states in India, South and Central Asia, Middle East and the United States.
-She graduated from the urban planning from Columbia University, New York.
+Sonal has led projects funded by FCDO, ADB, AfD, Bloomberg Philanthropies, GIZ, UN-Habitat, World Bank and worked across 10 states in India, South and Central Asia, East Africa, Middle East and the United States.
+She has advised action-oriented research by feminist organizations such as Jagori, Azad Foundation, been a Fulbright Scholarship juror, mentored Asia Foundation LeadNext Fellows and is a member of the Main Bhi Dilli Campaign.